 Here are some of the benefits of password managers:

-- Keep all your passwords from all devices in one convenient location
+- Store all your passwords from all devices in one convenient location.

-- Easily use included password generators to create super strong passwords
+- Easily use included password generators to create complex passwords.

-- May contain password strength reports to help improve your security
+- Access password strength reports to help improve your security and change weak or reused passwords.

 How common are password managers on phones?